 Also, any amounts due that have been written-off as bad debts will reduce profit on the income statement as they will appear there as expenses.

-I take a closer look at the evaluation of accounts receivable in a separate article.
+In this article I take a closer look at the evaluation of accounts receivable.

 How to evaluate cash and cash equivalents